Madid Ahl al-Sham: Abd al-Latif Bin Abdallah Salih Muhammad al-Kawari

+Muhammad Isa al-Bakr

 Muhammad Isa al-Bakr was a promoter and fundraiser for Madid Ahl al-Sham and the brother of Ibrahim ‘Isa Muhammad al-Bakr, a SDGT and fundraiser for al-Qaeda and the Taliban, and Hamad Isa al-Bakr.
 Al-Bakr was featured in a 2014 video describing Madid Ahl al-Sham’s goals and activities.
 Al-Bakr also promoted the campaign through his personal Twitter account.
 In 2014, a video surfaced showing the delivery of goods to Syrian citizens in boxes labeled as having been delivered under the supervision of Mohammad Isa al-Bakr.
 Mohammad al-Bakr was arrested over a threatening letter sent to the French embassy in Qatar in protest of the country’s intervention in Mali.

+Khalid Saeed al-Bounein

 Khalid Saeed al-Bounein acted as a coordinator and fundraiser for Madid Ahl al-Sham.
 Al-Bounein is listed in 2013 and 2014 calls soliciting donations on behalf of a Madid Ahl al-Sham campaign.
 In 2013, Al-Bounein is listed as the point of contact for residents of Doha interested in donating to the campaign.
 In 2014, residents of al-Rayyan, al-Nasiriah, and al-Azizah are instructed to contact “Brother Khalid al-Bounein.”

+Others

 Madid Ahl al-Sham was actively promoted and endorsed by terrorist financiers including Sheikh Wagdy Ghoneim and Abdulaziz bin Khalifa al-Attiyah.
 Ghoneim, an Egyptian cleric, was forced to leave the U.S. after allegedly fundraising for terrorist organizations.
 Al-Attiayah, the cousin of Qatar's foreign minister, was convicted in absentia by a Lebanese court for directing funds to al-Qaeda.